cglennon924/Employee-SQL/README.md

   * View the total utilized budget of a department -- ie the combined salaries of all employees in that department

-We can frame this challenge as follows:
+## User Story
 ```
-As a business owner
+AS A business owner
-I want to be able to view and manage the departments, roles, and employees in my company
+I WANT to be able to view and manage the departments, roles, and employees in my company
-So that I can organize and plan my business
+SO THAT I can organize and plan my business
 ```